-Avery has creeper radar too.
-If she doesn’t like someone, she unashamedly lets out an ear-drum shattering scream and pushes them away with her surprisingly strong toddler arms.
-She did none of that.
-Instead she giggled and smiled at our waiter.
+Avery has creeper radar, too.
+We would never force her to go to someone if she feels uncomfortable.
+And if she doesn’t like someone, she unashamedly lets us know with an ear-drum shattering scream.
+With our friendly waiter, she did none of that.
+Instead she giggled and smiled at him.
 He walked her around the restaurant pointing out different objects and naming them in Spanish.
 The two were practically besties by the time our food arrived.
-They took a few pictures together and our friendly waiter proudly showed off his new, pint-sized friend to his co-workers, who also cooed, smiled and talked to her like she was the royal baby.
+They took a few pictures together and he proudly introduced his new, pint-sized friend to his co-workers, who also cooed, smiled and talked to her like she was the royal baby.

 A couple hours after we ate, we had to return to the restaurant to find our daughter’s shoes which she loves to take off as soon as I put them on her feet.
 (Seriously, why can’t toddlers keep their dang shoes on?!)
 When we went in to ask the staff if they had seen any baby sandals lying around, our waiter came over to greet us once again.
 As I was explaining what the lost sandals looked like to another restaurant employee, our waiter pulled out his phone to show her a picture of Avery’s shoes.

 But he didn’t have to open his photo gallery to do so.
 He had already changed the wallpaper on his phone to the picture of him and Avery!
 Don’t get me wrong, I love kids, but never once have I considered using a random kid’s picture as my wallpaper image.
-Again, some might find that creepy… I didn’t.
+Again, this would typically seem creepy… but for some reason, it just didn’t.

 We experienced a similar situation when we went to Costa Rica in 2015.
 Everywhere we went our waiters would offer to hold Avery for us while we ate.
 She was only 6 months old, and high chairs are not as common in Central America as they are in the states.
 So perhaps that experience prepared us for this one.
 But it definitely didn’t prepare us for the paparazzi storm that soon followed.